Sleuth56/PyWeb/README.md

 # PyWeb
-A easy to use web server built in Python
+An easy to use web server built in Python